LukeJeremy/A-Clock-Specced-and-Checked/README.md

 # A Clock: Specified and Checked
 A simple clock to demonstrate:
 1. Model checking with TLA+,
-1. Model-based testing with FsCheck, and
+1. Analogy between TLA+ model checking and property-based testing, and
-1. The analogy between hierarchical TLA+ specifications and model-based testing.
+1. Analogy between hierarchical TLA+ specifications and model-based testing.

 # TODO
 - [x] Add a hierarchical TLA+ specification of a simple clock
-- [ ] Implement a trivial hours, minutes and seconds clock class in C#
+- [x] Implement a trivial hours, minutes and seconds clock class in F#
 - [ ] Add a model-based test with FsCheck that tests only the hours and minutes